OmniWatch vs. Norton LifeLock 2026: Budget-Friendly Coverage or Premium Identity Theft Protection?

 OmniWatch is a good option for budget-conscious individuals seeking basic identity theft protection.
 It offers credit and dark web monitoring, along with extensive insurance coverage for identity theft, scams, and ransomware.
 Plus, OmniWatch offers higher base coverage of up to $2 million in identity theft insurance and doesn't hike the subscription rate after the first year.

-However, Norton LifeLock offers more monitoring tools, boasts a higher maximum identity theft insurance coverage, and is a top-rated solution.
+However, LifeLock offers more monitoring tools, boasts a higher maximum identity theft insurance coverage, and is a top-rated solution.
 It's the best choice for extensive monitoring and protection from identity theft.

 Continue reading for a comprehensive comparison of OmniWatch vs. LifeLock and discover which one is the best fit for you.